 However, not every miscarriage is the result of genetic abnormalities.

-Studies have shown that 10 to 25 percent of all pregnancies will end by one of the most common miscarriage causes.
+Studies have shown that 10 to 25 percent of all pregnancies will end with one of the most common miscarriage causes.
 And 50 to 75 percent of miscarriages are the result of chemical pregnancies, according to the American Pregnancy Association.

 Women are at most risk of one of the most common miscarriage causes during the first 13 weeks of pregnancy.